mkdrake37/seams/fulbright.md

 improve their skills as part of the workshop, and may be listed as co-authors on student publications.
-Finally, the AIMS organization expects to benefit from the reputation that accrues from having students publish high-quality, complex technical work and from having the workshop as an incentive to attract high-quality students.
+Finally, the AIMS organization expects to benefit from the reputation that accrues from having students publish high-quality, complex technical work and from having the workshop as an incentive to attract the best possible students and proposals from African researchers.

 ## Prompt 3: